DanielTorAndersson/prisma_cloud_rbac_tag/README.md

 This script automates the setup of Role-Based Access Control (RBAC) configurations in Prisma Cloud, specifically tailored for Microsoft Azure subscriptions.
 The script leverages the Prisma Cloud API to perform the following tasks:

 1. **Fetch Azure Subscription Information:**
    - Query Prisma Cloud to retrieve Azure subscription data using a predefined search query.
-The predefined query will look at subscription level if there are any tags that matches the key "__AUTO_TEST", and will use the value for the RBAC configuration.
+The predefined query will look at subscription level if there are any tags that matches the key defined as "__AUTO_TEST".
+The script will use the Value of the same key/value pair for the RBAC configuration in this script.
    - Extract relevant information such as subscription IDs and associated tags.

+   Note: "__AUTO_TEST" tag value can be replaced to match a key/value pair in Azure subscriptions.

 2. **Create Account Groups:**
    - Check the existence of account groups for each Azure subscription.